suhailashakiah/ResNet_FractalNet/README.md

 ##### 3. The fully trained model architectures and weights are provided.

-   The resnet model architecture is provided in the file 'resnet_model_epoch127_json.pkl'.
+   The resnet model architecture :'resnet_model_epoch127_json.pkl'.

-   The resnet trained weights are provided in 'resnet_model_epoch127_weights.h5'
+   The resnet trained weights: 'resnet_model_epoch127_weights.h5'

-   The fractalnet model architecture is provided in the file 'fractal_model_epoch157_json.pkl'.
+   The fractalnet model architecture:'fractal_model_epoch157_json.pkl'.

-   The fractalnet trained weights are provided in 'fractal_model_epoch157_weights.h5'
+   The fractalnet trained weights: 'fractal_model_epoch157_weights.h5'

    The models can be reconstructed by using the following lines of code in keras after importing the required libraries: